jheredianet/teslamate-abrp/README.md

 To run, you can either use the CLI.
 Please note that USER_TOKEN, CAR_NUMBER, CAR_MODEL and MQTT_SERVER are required arguments.

 If you are using a MQTT server with username or authentication, pass the -l (to use MQTT_USERNAME only) or -a (for authentication with MQTT_USERNAME and MQTT_PASSWORD) options.
+[Be aware that passing a username and password on an MQTT server not set for it will cause the connection to fail](https://github.com/fetzu/teslamate-abrp/issues/25).

 ```